stellarport/slate/source/index.html.md

 }
 ```

-Should return a `200` status code if the destination is valid, otherwise a `400` status code if the destination parameters are invalid, imcomplete or missing with a `message` field as to what is incorrect.
+Returns withdrawal instructions for a withdrawal destination.
+Should return a `200` status code if the destination is valid, otherwise a `400` status code if the destination parameters are invalid, incomplete or missing with a `message` field as to what is incorrect.

 ### HTTP Request